Behavior as narrative, not as metrics

 Where you see it

-Daily Brief, Actor Journeys, Audience Research, and Theme Influence — each uses the same interpretive frame.
+Daily Brief, BeltAI, Actor Journeys, Audience Research, and Theme Influence — each uses the same interpretive frame.

 Daily Brief

-Who's warming, cooling, or shifting — confidence-scored, every morning.
+Who's warming, cooling, or shifting — every morning as a narrative read, not a dashboard.

 Actor Journeys